 Before you start looking at how to quickly solve bedtime resistance with your child though, remember that identifying the issues is sometimes one-in-the-same as identifying the solutions. your child may have a specific reason for bedtime resistance, or they may have a few reasons for bedtime resistance.
 Read below to see if any of these could apply to your child.

 If your child does not have a routine, I highly suggest starting one as soon as possible.
 Sometimes having your child know the expectations is all it takes to solve bedtime resistance.
 Involve your child in creating the routine.
-If you do that, it will lead to less resistance, especially if you have a high-spirited child that likes to be part of decision making.
+If you do that, it will lead to less resistance, especially if you have a high-spirited child that likes to be part of the decision-making.
 Ask them what they should be doing before bed- they may surprise you.

 I’m sure you have had your kids tell you they can’t go to bed because they are hungry.
 Sometimes, it is a ploy to stay up later but, other times they are legitimately hungry.
 If you offer your child something like an apple or crackers and they decline, you will know they aren’t truly hungry.
 If they take you up on it, they are hungry and will most likely go right to bed after their snack.

 ‘I’m thirsty’ is another common thing we hear when our kids are trying to stay up later.
 However, if they didn’t drink much water during the day, they may be very thirsty.
-Other liquids don’t give their bodies the hydration it needs so when it comes time to lay down they may actually be as thirsty as they say they are.
+Other liquids don’t give their bodies the hydration it needs so when it comes time to lay down, they may actually be as thirsty as they say they are.
 Once their thirst is quenched, bedtime should be much easier.

 That nap at 4:00 or 5:00 pm that you just couldn’t wake them up from is sure to throw bedtime off.
 If a child has a nap before dinner they will most certainly be up later.
 Their body will not be ready to go back to sleep at their normal bedtime which, will make bedtime a huge struggle.

-Natural Body Clock
+Tune Into Their Natural Body Clock